qrzn23/min/wip/magick/content.md

 First, if he have no Image, let him take anything soever, and consecrate it as an Image of his God.
-Likewise with his robes and instruments, his suffumigations and libations ; for his Robe hath he not a nightdress; for his instrument a walking stick ; for his suf- fumigation a burning match ; for his libation a glass of water ?
+Likewise with his robes and instruments, his suffumigations and libations; for his Robe hath he not a nightdress; for his instrument a walking stick; for his suf- fumigation a burning match; for his libation a glass of water ?

 But let him consecrate each thing that he useth to the service of that particular Deity, and not profane the same to any other use.